top of page

 Something about Daniel

-Daniel Ceng is an award-winning Asian photojournalist covering politics, social issues, spot news, wars and more across the world, including Europe, Middle-East, Asia and Southeast Asia.
+Daniel Ceng is an award-winning Asian photojournalist covering politics, social issues, spot news, war and more across the world, including Europe, West Asia, East Asia, South Asia and Southeast Asia.

-In the six months stay in Ukraine, he traveled to different war-torn cities, towns, villages as well as front lines in Donbass, reporting on the aftermath of Moscow's brutal invasion and its prolonged impacts on the most vulnerable groups.
+In particular, during his six months of stay in Ukraine, he traveled to war-torn cities, towns, villages as well as front lines in Donbass, reporting on the aftermath of Moscow's brutal invasion and its prolonged impacts on the most vulnerable groups.

 bottom of page